 Many graduates opt to continue with further study to help with achieving professional goals, or simply to further engage with a subject they are passionate about.
 There are many benefits to studying a master’s, whether it is chosen primarily from a personal or professional point of view.

-For some, pursuing a master’s degree is necessary for the transition into their future career path, such as law graduates undertaking the SQE before qualifying as a solicitor.
+For some, pursuing a master’s degree is necessary for the transition into their future career path, such as law graduates undertaking the LLM Legal Practice (SQE1&2) before qualifying as a solicitor.
 However, for others, the decision to pursue a master’s isn’t as clear-cut.

 Even for those who are still unsure of their future career path, having a master’s degree provides a competitive edge in the job market.
 This is because there are many transferable skills obtained through a master’s degree including initiative, the ability to meet deadlines, strong time-management skills and many more.